cstarcher/pysaf/README.md

 sudo apt-get install python3-tk
 ```

-##### Source
+##### Command Line

-If you are installing from source, it is recommended to run this software using Python 3.5 or higher.
+If you are running this application from the command line, you should install Python version 3.5 or higher.
 This application only uses modules in the Python Standard Library.

 ```
-pip install pysaf
+python3 main.py
 ```

 ### How To Use